Q. I’m thinking of putting in an application for ethics review but I’d like to find out a bit more information/ask a question first.

 Q. My project has changed since ethics approval was granted.
 Do I need to put in a new application?

-A. As above, this is dependent on whether or not the changes are substantial, further guidance can be found here.
+A. As above, this is dependent on whether or not the changes are substantial.

 Q. My project is developing in phases.
 Do I need separate reviews for each phase?